Skip to content

 B.A., Art and Business | San Jose State University 1997

 Shannon Owens has been a classroom teacher since 2002 and has enjoyed mentoring other teachers since 2009.
 She currently supports new teachers through TIP and as an EdTech team member at Planada Elementary school.
-She has most recently served as Cooperating Teacher, University Mentor, and Instructor for the TPP program here at UC Merced Extension.
+She has most recently served as Cooperating Teacher, University Mentor, and Instructor for the TPP program here at UC Merced PACE.
 Shannon holds a Multiple Subject Credential and a Single Subject Credential in English, along with additional authorization for Art.
 She is a life-long learner and enjoys discovering innovative ways to make an impact on her students and loves to pass that same quality along to new teachers.

 Courses: